 - swallowing blood

-- tear in the esophagus due to chronic coughing
+- tear in the esophagus due to chronic coughing or vomiting

 - stomach ulcers

 - aspirin side effects

 - nonsteroidal anti-inflammatory drug side effects

 All instances of vomiting blood should be reported to your doctor.

 Several symptoms may be present along with vomiting blood.
 These symptoms include, but are not limited to:

 Vomiting blood can indicate a serious medical emergency.
 Call 911 if you experience any of these symptoms: